matrix-org/matrix-spec-proposals/proposals/2845-thirdparty-api-phone.md

 enertered by the user (as defined for phone number identifiers elsewhere in the Matrix spec).

+Clients can assume that this protocol identifier can be used to reach phone numbers on the PSTN and therefore a phone number enetered by the user may be reached using this protocol.

 For the `m.protocol.pstn`, the API is generally expected to return only one result, and clients may take the first and ignore any others.